oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 -   providing according patches,
 -   doing translations,
 -   suggesting useful changes or
--   proofreading, updating and extenting the documentation.
+-   proofreading, updating and extenting the documentation or
+-   write a tutorial on installing and using or
+-   package Oyranos, the OpenICC profiles and the other depending projects

-Becoming part of the development team is easy.
+Becoming part of the development team is easy, just ask.

 We need people with fantasy for going possibly new paths, meticulousness for assuring quality, analytical, didactic and aesthetic skills and